 By Robert Clark, S&P Global Market Intelligence staff writer

-This article originally appeared on S&P Global Market Intelligence’s website under the title, "Mutual conversions could be M&A targets following 3-year anniversary"
+This article originally appeared on S&P Global Market Intelligence’s website on Jan.
+17, 2018, under the title, "Mutual conversions celebrate their 3-year anniversaries"

 - As Bank Branches Go Digital, How Do They Attract Customers?

 - Building A Data-Driven Culture the Right Way: Five Lessons to Build Better Relationships

 - Community Bank Consolidation Accelerates: Simmons First National in $277M Double Buy in Tennessee